anishashetty/DevOpsHW4-App/README.md

 ###Complete recent
 The urls visited are stored in a queue.
-The hook is defined in the .use function for the proxy server.
+The hook is defined in the .use function.
+The urls are stored against the key: "recenturl"
 <pre>
 client.lpush('recenturl',req.url)
 </pre>